 Clean Water Communities connects neighborhoods with the tools to reduce stormwater pollution and improve the health of our waterways.
-By changing old habits and installing new landscape features, communities will reduce pollution and earn a designation as a Clean Water Community.
-This year, through Clean Water Communities program, two communities from the South or Severn River watershed will gain access to training, technical assistance, a community-wide environmental assessment and individual yard visits to help residents identify opportunities to reduce pollution and beautify their yards.
+By changing old habits and installing new landscape features, communities reduce pollution and earn a designation as a Clean Water Community.
+This year, through the Clean Water Communities program, two communities from the South and Severn River watersheds gained access to training, technical assistance, a community-wide environmental assessment and individual yard visits to help residents identify opportunities to reduce pollution and beautify their yards.

 Clean Water Communities includes:

-A comprehensive Community Assessment to determine the pollution sources and opportunities for environmental restoration within the community.
-Both large and small scale project opportunities will be identified and prioritized in order of effectivenessand cost.
+- A comprehensive Community Assessment to determine the pollution sources and opportunities for environmental restoration within the community.
+Both large and small scale project opportunities are identified and prioritized in order of effectiveness and cost.

-- Each community y will be provided with an introductory environmental training from one of the region’s renowned environmental education and restoration institutions, the Watershed Stewards Academy.
-This training will be delivered to a minimum of 15 of your community members.
+- Each community is provided with an introductory environmental training from the Watershed Stewards Academy to a minimum of 15 of your community members

-- Two Master Watershed Stewards trained through the Watershed Stewards Academy.
+- Two Master Watershed Stewards trained through the Watershed Stewards Academy Certification Course

-- Educational yard visits for at least 10 residents to determine environmental practices that would best reduce polluted runoff.
+- Residential site visits for at least 10 residents to determine environmental practices that would best reduce polluted runoff